AAAAronWith2AAs/BandAid/README.md

 ## Description

-BandAid is a resource and tool for musicians on tour.
-It allows a user to store information about their shows and the venues they play at for reference later.
-Users can also see what others have posted about the venues and their shows as well to gain an insight in to how the concert will go.
+BandAid is a resource and tool for musicians.
+It allows a user to store information about other bands, shows and the venues they play at for later reference.
 This was a team project for experience using a number of tehnologies including both front end and back end languages.
 This app is still under development and we hope to expand on it in the future.

 ## Table of Contents